realadammatthew/humbleberger/src/copy/atonement-without-the-temple.md

-# Atonement Without the Temple: Yeshua’s Perfect Sacrifice
+# How Do You Understand Atonement Today Without The Temple?

 ## The Eternal Answer to Sin’s Debt